-(2) The third party licensed inspector that performs the acceptance inspection shall not be an employee of the elevator contractor that installed or altered the regulated lifting device or that is performing the required tests.
+(2) The third party licensed inspector that performs the acceptance inspection shall not be an employee of the elevator contractor that installed or altered the regulated lifting device or that is performing the required tests. in its entirety.

-(t) Amend Section 10.1.3.2 to read as follows: The person installing or altering the equipment shall perform all of the tests required by paragraphs 10.4 or 10.5 in the presence of the enforcement authority or a qualified inspector.
+(t) (n) Amend Section 10.1.3.2 to read as follows: The person installing or altering the equipment shall perform all of the tests required by paragraphs 10.4 or 10.5 in the presence of the enforcement authority or a qualified inspector the licensed inspector performing the acceptance inspection.

-(u) Delete Section 10.1.3.3 without substitution. (v) Delete Section 10.2.1 without substitution.
+(u) (o) Delete Section 10.1.3.3 without substitution. (v) Delete Section 10.2.1 without substitution.

 (w) Amend Section 10.2.2 to read as follows: Routine inspections and tests shall include where applicable the following:.

-(x) In paragraph 10.3, delete "Inspections and" in the title and amend the following paragraph to read as follows: Periodic Tests Periods.
+(x) (p) In paragraph 10.3, delete "Inspections and" in the title and amend the following paragraph to read as follows: Periodic Tests Periods.

 (a) In addition to the requirements of 10.1.1 and the routine inspections and tests identified in paragraph 10.2, the applicable inspections and tests specified in paragraph 10.3.1 shall be performed in intervals not longer than one (1) year, the applicable inspections and tests specified in paragraph 10.3.2 shall be made at intervals not longer than three (3) years, and the applicable inspections and tests specified in paragraph 10.3.3 shall be made at intervals not longer than five (5) years.

 (b) The inspections and tests described in (a) above shall be performed on all existing vertical platform lifts, inclined platform lifts, and inclined stairway chairlifts.

+(q) Add a new paragraph to section 11 that reads as follows: “Devices in which safety of users are dependent (including electrical protective devices) shall not be made inoperative or ineffective except when necessary during tests, inspections, maintenance, repair, or replacement and only if the regulated lifting device is removed from normal operation.”

+(r) Amend section 11.1.1.2 to read as follows: “The WMP shall be available to lift personnel and the authority having jurisdiction.”

+(s) Add the following language after the word standard to section 11.1.2(a): “(the maintenance procedures and intervals shall be based on: (1) equipment age, condition, and accumulated wear; (2) design and inherent quality of the equipment; (3) usage; (4) environmental conditions; and (5) the manufacturer’s minimum cleaning, maintenance, lubrication, adjustment, and testing recommendations or requirements, where manufacturer’s minimum cleaning, maintenance, lubrication, adjustment, and testing recommendations or requirements are no longer available for existing lifts in service item (5) shall not apply and the servicing company shall establish the minimum requirements and list them in the WPM/MCP)”.

+(t) Add the following subsections to section 11.1.2:

+(d) a procedure for replacement criteria of flexible hoses and fittings;

+(e) record of oil usage; and

+(f) where unique or product-specific procedures or methods are required to inspect or test equipment or maintain, repair, or replace, such procedures or methods shall be included in the WMP/MCP.

+(u) Amend subsection (f) of section 11.2.1 to read as follows: “(f) a record of the date and time when the operational check as required in 11.1.2(c) was conducted, including the name of the person conducting the check”.

+(v) Add a subsection (e) to section 11.3.1 to read as follows: “(e) the WPM as listed in 11.1.”